asteyven/SET08103-base/units/unit02/unit02a.md

 ### Summary

-The following diagram attempts to summarise some of the concepts we have looked at in this lecture:
+The following diagram attempts to summarise some of the concepts we have looked at in this Unit:

 <p><a href="https://commons.wikimedia.org/wiki/File:Git_operations.svg#/media/File:Git_operations.svg"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d8/Git_operations.svg/1200px-Git_operations.svg.png" alt="Git operations.svg"></a><br>By <a href="//commons.wikimedia.org/wiki/User:Duesentrieb" title="User:Duesentrieb">Daniel Kinzler</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="https://creativecommons.org/licenses/by/3.0" title="Creative Commons Attribution 3.0">CC BY 3.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=25223536">Link</a></p>
 We have covered the following commands: